Mazen-Omar/Stopwatch/README.md

 It handles additional functionalities like speed adjustment (speed_up button), pausing the timer (pause button), stopping the timer (stop button), and resetting the timer (reset button).

 #### Timer Operation
+I handled the timer operation using a loop.
 The timer increments seconds and updates minutes and hours accordingly.
 It also handles rollover conditions for hours.

 #### Button Inputs Handling
 Button inputs are continuously monitored in the loop.
 Different button presses trigger various actions such as starting, pausing, stopping, and resetting the timer.